Cacti/documentation/Data-Profiles.md

 7.) save config and generate graphs

+### Data profile Rows Calculation

-Note the row calculation take in to account the following
+The rows calculation take in to account the following

 Rows = Aggregate level * hours i.e